 - If I do not have an existing IELTS account, then how do I book a new test?

 You can create an account as a new user and book test here.

 - Do I need to submit passport photographs when booking an IELTS test?

 You don’t need to submit passport photographs when booking an IELTS test online.
 You are required to attach a scanned copy of your current valid passport only.

 - I have a special requirement.
 How can you help?

 In order to ensure that the language ability of all test takers is assessed fairly and objectively, IELTS provides a comprehensive service for test takers who have special requirements, including specific learning difficulties, hearing difficulties and visual difficulties, medical conditions or infant feeding.

-If you require a modified version of IELTS, you must give your test centre three months’ notice.
-If your circumstances require special arrangements to be made, e.g. extra time, you must give the test centre six weeks’ notice.
+If you require a modified version of IELTS, you must give your test centre at least six weeks’ notice.
+If your circumstances require special arrangements to be made, e.g. extra time, you must also give the test centre six weeks’ notice.

-- How do I prepare for the IELTS test?
+- What do I need to bring on the day of the IELTS test?

 - Will I take all test components on the same day?

 Whether or not you take all the components (Speaking, Writing, Reading and Listening) of your IELTS test on the same day or not will depend on where you sit your test.
 Please check with your Test Centre for details about how they deliver IELTS.